Loving Kindness Meditation and Mental Health

 A 2013 research article published in the Psychological Science journal written by Kok, et. al, suggests that people who experience warmer, more upbeat emotions live longer, healthier lives.
 65 participants were sorting into two groups.
 Participants in the treatment group were asked to practice the Loving-Kindness Meditation every day throughout the experiment and scale how they felt.
 Both groups were also assessed for vagal tone via heart rate to obtain high-frequency heart rate variability.

 The results were clear.
 Those who were in the meditation group had significantly higher increases in their reporting of positive emotions over those in the control group.
 The data suggests that perceptions of their positive social connections with others, positive emotions, and physical health snowball into an upward-spiral creating both good physical and mental health.

-As we know from previous articles, wellness is a concept that consists of the 4 pillars: physical, mental, financial, and intellectual health.
+As we know from previous articles, wellness is a concept that consists of the 6 pillars: physical, mental, financial, spiritual, social, and intellectual health.
 What effects one, ripple effects to others and this article helps prove that.
 Meditation is just as good for your mental health as your physical health.
 Which we know helps with our intellectual health and another roll on from that would be better financial health.
 All from taking a moment to reflect, meditate, love and succeed.

 What is the Loving Kindness Meditation?

 The Loving Kindness meditation is based around the Buddhist idea of self-compassion.
 It asks you to stop for a moment to be in the present moment, without judgement.
 Focusing on the love in your life and by being generous and showing care.
 This meditation is best done in a quiet place and in a position you feel most comfortable.
 Likewise, this is not going to be effective without repetition.
 Be sure to make this a priority in your life.